umf-iti-200/umf-iti-200.github.io/data/posts/aws-rds.md

 <img width="388" height="388" src="6.png">

+# Disclaimer

+The entire tutorial was created to help you understand Amazon AWS.
+This tutorial is not intended to help you deploy any real project/product by any means.
+There are several other factors involved, such as security, when doing it.
+That said, please do not follow the same steps if you want to deploy a real application.
+Please talk with a specialist.

 <div class="alert alert-danger" role="alert">
     <i class="bi bi-exclamation-triangle me-2"></i>Don't forget to delete all databases after this lesson.